heptarch/heptarch.github.io/drafts/rbl2.md

 favours</a> the notion that new ideas live in the gap between disciplines.
 The goal of the core team is exploratory, not conclusive;
-they sketch out the global shape of the problem space, the technical lacunae, roadblocks, and avenues of attack, the missing tools
+they sketch out the global shape of the problem space, the technical lacunae, fruitful overlaps, roadblocks and avenues of attack.
+They

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>